 To get started, sign up for one of TaxAct’s plans today.

-TaxAct Xpert Help™ is available to certain users of the online TaxAct consumer 1040 product.
+TaxAct Xpert Assist™ is available to certain users of the online TaxAct consumer 1040 product.
 Service hours limited to designated scheduling times and by expert availability.
 Some tax topics or situations may not be included as part of this service.
-View full TaxAct Xpert Help Terms and Conditions here
+View full TaxAct Xpert Assist Terms and Conditions here